Balckzo/balckzo-bank-system/README.md

 ---

-# 🎯 Objetivo do projeto
+# 🎯 Project Goal

-Este projeto foi criado para praticar:
+This project was created to practice:

-* Python
+* Python programming
-* Integração com banco de dados
+* Database integration
-* Segurança de senha
+* Password security (hashing)
-* Estruturação de sistemas
+* Backend application structure
-* Lógica de aplicações backend
+* Transaction logic
-* Transações em banco de dados
+* Database transactions

 ---

-# 📌 Observação
+# ⚠ Disclaimer

-Este projeto é **educacional** e não deve ser usado como sistema bancário real.
+This project is **for educational purposes only** and should not be used as a real banking system.

 ---

-# 👨‍💻 Autor
+# 👨‍💻 Author

 Pedro Höhne Miranda